advanced-security/enterprise-security-team/SECURITY.md

 ## Supported Versions

-This is a GitHub Action that will move major semvers.
-Only the latest major semver will receive updates.
+Only the latest major semver will receive security attention.

 ## Reporting a Vulnerability